avermilov/ModernSR/README.md

 log_metrics: True                 # log metrics to Tensorboard
 ```

-## Training
+## Training, Validation and Testing
 Use the train.py script to train, validate and test your models.
 To specify all the needed info, configs are used and passed to the script.
-You can also resume interrupted training by specifying a resume_checkpoint field in the config \[Training\] section. **NOTE: There are some problems with the way Pytorch-Lightning logs validation after resuming, so you can expect a fix either from me or from them soon.**
+You can also resume interrupted training by specifying a resume_checkpoint field in the config \[Training\] section.
+To perform validation, a \[Validation\] section must be specified.
+You can also choose to occasionally test the model by specifying the \[Test\] section in the config, which will make the model inference and log test images to Tensorboard. **NOTE: There are some problems with the way Pytorch-Lightning logs validation after resuming, so you can expect a fix either from me or from them soon.**
 ```
 python3 train.py example_config.cfg
 ```

 ## Inference
-Use the inference.py script to upscale images using a trained model.
-You can either pass a config with an inference section or specify all required arguments through the command line. **NOTE: Keep in mind that these models are quite big, so you will require a beefy GPU with enough VRAM to inference faster.**
+Use the inference.py script to upscale and save images using a trained model.
+You can either pass a config with an inference section or specify all required arguments through the command line. **NOTE: Keep in mind that these models are quite big, so you will require a beefy GPU with enough VRAM to inference faster.
+Otherwise, you'll have to use a CPU, which is significantly slower.**
 ```
 sage: inference.py [-h] [--config CONFIG] [--in_dir IN_DIR]
                     [--out_dir OUT_DIR] [--workers WORKERS]